openai/neural-mmo/README.rst

 |ags| Authorship and License
 ============================

-I, `Joseph Suarez <https://github.com/jsuarez5341>`_, am the author of the environment code base.
+I, `Joseph Suarez <https://github.com/jsuarez5341>`_, am the author of the environment code base and Unity3D client.
 Yilun Du assisted with running experiments and particularly in setting up tournaments.
 Phillip Isola and Igor Mordatch have been invaluable collaborators and advisers throughout the project.
 The environment is registered to OpenAI and available under the MIT license.
 There is a smaller original code base and game kernel that I (Joseph Suarez) retain ownership of, along with associated ideas.
 I created these before my employment -- the initial commit of the OpenAI neural-mmo repository represents the latest pre-employment timestep.

-The client was developed independently as a collaboration between myself and Clare Zhu.
+The legacy THREE.js client was developed independently as a collaboration between myself and Clare Zhu.
 It was originally created as follow-up work for the paper and blog post, but we ended up merging it in.
 This is also the reason that the project is split into two repositories.
 It is registered to us jointly and available under the MIT license.

 |ags| Assets
 ============